Kaizhang48/Markowitz_investment_model/README.md

 return of 0.3%?

 Result:
-weight of minmum variance portfolio weight of risk free	0
+(a)weight of minmum variance portfolio weight of risk free	0
 'MMM'	-25.47%
 'AXP'	13.87%